selimsef/xview3_solution/README.md

 ### Training

 For training I used an instance 4xRTX A6000.
 For GPUs with smaller VRAM you will need to reduce crop sizes in configurations.
-As I did not make small tiles of large tiff and used memmap instead fast disks like M.2 (ideally in raid0) should be used.
+As I did not make small tiles of large tiff and used memmap instead, fast disks like M.2 (ideally in raid0) should be used.

 To reproduce training from scratch:
 1. build docker image as described above